-Only e tiny proportion of Cuba’s population is allowed to use Internet at home.
+Only e tiny proportion of Cuba’s population is allowed to use the Internet at home.
 Ordinary citizens must use Internet cafes for accessing the Internet and these ones have snooping software installed.

-- Security censorship is applied in China, Pakistan, Thailand, Bangladesh, India, Iran, Saudi Arabia, Ethiopia, Tunisia and Morocco.
+- Security censorship is applied in China, Pakistan, Thailand, Bangladesh, India, Iran, Saudi Arabia, Ethiopia, Tunisia, and Morocco.

 Censorship in India mainly targets religious issues.
-It is justified by the government as necessary to maintain communal harmony, peace and tranquility, given the history of communal tension
+It is justified by the government as necessary to maintain communal harmony, peace, and tranquility, given the history of communal tension

-- Internet tools content is blocked in South Korea and North Korea, China, Vietnam, Thailand, India, Pakistan, Iran, Saudi Arabia, Yemen, Sudan, Tunisia, Morocco and Syria.
+- Internet tools content is blocked in South Korea and North Korea, China, Vietnam, Thailand, India, Pakistan, Iran, Saudi Arabia, Yemen, Sudan, Tunisia, Morocco, and Syria.